-Germany’s KfW Development Bank is providing a credit package of EUR 80.5 million under fabvorable terms to the Government of North Macedonia for energy projects, including the transition from coal to gas, and a EUR 2.4 million grant for feasibility studies for renewables.
+Germany’s KfW Development Bank is providing a credit package of EUR 80.5 million under favorable terms to the Government of North Macedonia for renewable energy projects and a EUR 2.4 million grant for feasibility studies for renewables.

 Elektrani na Severna Makedonija (ESM) signed an agreement with Germany’s KfW Development Bank, which approved EUR 2.4 million in grants for feasibility studies and other documentation for renewable energy projects with a projected output of 650 GWh per year.
-The deal opens the way for the state-controlled energy company of North Macedonia to draw EUR 80.5 million in cheap loans for projects, Prime Minister Zoran Zaev said.
+The deal opens the way for the state-controlled energy company of North Macedonia to draw EUR 80.5 million in cheap loans, Prime Minister Zoran Zaev said.

 Zaev: Green scenario is most acceptable

-German support is crucial for accelerating the pace of the energy transition, replacing coal with natural gas and reducing carbon emissions, in line with the country’s Energy Development Strategy until 2040, he added.
+German support is crucial for accelerating the pace of the energy transition and reducing carbon emissions, in line with the country’s Energy Development Strategy until 2040, he added.
 It implies a strong willingness and commitment to implement the green scenario as the most acceptable for the country’s development, which should provide economic and environmental benefits, Zaev stated.

 A part of the grant will be used for the upgrade of ESM’s Energetika heating and power complex in Gazi Baba